oneqi/AutomatedMenu-AzureOpenAI-MCP-AzureContainerApps/README.md

       - Azure Container App (ACA)
         - A Dockerfile is used to build an image, pushed to ACR, and used by the ACA
         - N.B.
 An Azure Log Analytics Workspace will also be created

-### What the lab produces
-- The lab will create a public facing 'frontend' web app where a prompt is used to ask for information related to Microsoft Docs.
-- The web app will utilise a MCP server which searches Microsoft Docs for an answer.
-- The result of the search is sent an OpenAI Model to assimulate an answer.

 ### Directions
 - Choose a Powershell command prompt that can also call AzCli, e.g. Azure Cloud Shell